0xmachos/bash-scripts/README.md

 - Usage: `./x86_check`

 ##### `haveibeenpwned`
-- Check if your email has been involved in a breach indexed by [haveibeenpwned.com](https://haveibeenpwned.com/API/v2)
+- Check if your email or password has been involved in a breach indexed by [haveibeenpwned.com](https://haveibeenpwned.com/API/v2)
 - Usage: `./haveibeenpwned example@example.com`